hklauke/morning-digest/README.md

 So this is just a morning email digest that I'm going to be working on.
-Bascically just an email that I'm going to auto send to me that will grab weather information, interesting news article, a tech blog, or whatever I want to be informed about!
+It's basically just an email that I'm going to auto send to me that will grab weather information, interesting news article, a tech blog, or whatever I want to be informed about!